zimberzimber/oneshot-modding-guide/obsidian/Layers/Script Layer/Modifying Scripts.md

 end
 ```

-This will read the `_scripts.txt` file, to determine which files are to load from the `scripts` folder, and in what order.
+This will read the `_scripts.txt` file to determine which files are to load from the `scripts` folder, and in what order.

-Now you can read, modify, and create new scripts with your favorite text editing program, instead with being forced to suffer RPG Maker's awful script editor.
+Now you can read, modify, and create new scripts with your favorite text editing program, instead of being forced to suffer RPG Maker's awful script editor.
-Just make sure you save your changes, and relaunch the game for the changes to take effect.
+Just make sure you save your changes and relaunch the game for them to take effect.

 Any time you add a new script, you must include it in `_scripts.txt`, and make sure it loads after its dependencies, but after whatever it's a dependency for.

-**Once you're ready to release your mod**, you should pack the scripts up into a single file via [[RMXP Extractor]], instead of distributing the scripts as is.